develar/electron-complete-builder/README.md

 1. Ensure that required fields are specified in the application `package.json`:

   Standard `name`, `description`, `version` and `author`.
-  `repository` is required to publish artifacts to GitHub Releases.

   Custom `build` field must be specified:
   ```json